Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 Thinking of the language spoken in Zanzibar?
 Worry not about that, this island is the melting pot of cultures, and many languages are spoken here.

-Because of tourism, many people have learned different languages.
+Due to tourism, many people have learned multiple languages.
 Whether you speak Spanish, French, Dutch, Italian, German, Russian, Japanese, or Chinese you are covered.

 The official languages are Swahili and English.